iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/index.rst

 .. note::

     This workshop is meant to provide a quick "how-to" introduction to get you using the available HPC environments;
-    it is manifestly **not** meant to provide in-depth coverage of topics such as parallel computing or programming.
+    it is manifestly **not** meant to provide in-depth coverage of topics such as parallel computing or programming more generally.

     If you are interested in those topics, please feel free to browse some of the other sections that you can see to the left-hand side of your screen. :)